 There is a direct connection between our emotions and our needs, because when our needs are met, we are likely to feel positive and pleasant emotions.
 We may feel alive, content, expansive, relaxed, peaceful or even ecstatic.
 But when our needs are not met, we will experience different emotions.
 Unmet needs may cause us to feel furious, exasperated, hurt, anxious, apathetic, sad and so on.

 As we develop our emotional awareness, we may find that we feel at peace most of the time.
-Work issues no longer trigger us the way they used to, nor does being stuck in traffic, someone cutting into the line at the shops, or misplacing our glasses.
+Work issues no longer trigger us the way they used to, nor does being stuck in traffic, someone cutting into the line at the shops, or us misplacing our glasses.
 In each of those cases we may notice feelings of frustration, anger, impatience and so on.
-But once we become proficient at unpacking the needs that are not being met in that moment, including expressing and honouring those needs, purely in our mind and potentially without talking to another person, that process of self-care and self-acknowledgement alone can assist us come back to feelings of equanimity and balance.
+But once we become proficient at unpacking the needs that are not being met in that moment, that process of self-care and self-acknowledgement alone can assist us come back to feelings of equanimity and balance.
 Of course, if feelings of frustration, boredom and so on persist and are recurring, for example in a dissatisfying job or relationship, then there comes a time when we do not just want to acknowledge our unmet needs but take deliberate action to meet them and make change.

 One of the risks of introducing the concept of intrusion into our universe is that we can end up blaming any unpleasant emotion and experience on others.
 Yes, intrusion is a reality, but the key entry point is always our own inner world.
 The initial cause for our anger, frustration or grief is found within ourselves.
 Intrusion then comes in and exploits that trait to amplify and possibly prolong our experience of pain.
 But to know that it is present and that we are not just projecting on the world, we need to first become really clear about our own inner experience.